LaurenceA/modify/README.md

 * Docs.
 * Standard ResNet + nanoGPT examples.
 * Work out how to load up pre-existing weights, e.g. from Llama3 weights.
+* Linear (and Conv etc.) modules that allow you to pass weight_init and bias_init as PyTorch distributions.